Venice Biennale: National pavilions

 The Giardini houses 30 permanent national pavilions.
-Alongside the Central Pavilion, built in 1894 and later restructured and extended several times, the Giardini are occupied by a further 29 pavilions built at different periods by the various countries participating in the Biennale.
+Alongside the Central Pavilion, built in 1894 and later restructured and extended several times, the Giardini are occupied by a further 29 permanent pavilions built at different periods by the various countries participating in the Biennale.
 The first nation to build a pavilion was Belgium in 1907, followed by Germany, Britain and Hungary in 1909.
 The pavilions are the property of the individual countries and are managed by their ministries of culture.

 Countries not owning a pavilion in the Giardini are exhibited in other venues across Venice.
 The number of countries represented is still growing.
 In 2005, China was showing for the first time, followed by the African Pavilion and Mexico (2007), the United Arab Emirates (2009), and India (2011).

 The assignment of the permanent pavilions was largely dictated by the international politics of the 1930s and the Cold War.
 There is no single format to how each country manages their pavilion, established and emerging countries represented at the biennial maintain and fund their pavilions in different ways.
 While pavilions are usually government-funded, private money plays an increasingly large role; in 2015, the pavilions of Iraq, Ukraine and Syria were completely privately funded.
 The pavilion for Great Britain is always managed by the British Council while the United States assigns the responsibility to a public gallery chosen by the Department of State which, since 1985, has been the Peggy Guggenheim Collection.
 The countries at the Arsenale that request a temporary exhibition space pay a hire fee per square meter.